alterNERDtive/VaultHunters-tweaks/README.md

    as a Zip file.
 8. Copy the `data` folder from `ores` into the mod jar file.

+If you (or someone on your server) has unlocked Simple Storage Network or Weirding Gadgets, you’ll need to manually edit `data/the_vault_playerResearches.dat` and rename the unlocks.
+Otherwise you’ll be booted with an “Invalid player data” error.

+There is a new config file for making this transition happen automatically (`config/the_vault/player_research_transfer.json`), but it does not seem to be functional yet.

 ## Upgrading to a New Vault Hunters Version

 1. __WAIT UNTIL I HAD A CHANCE TO UPDATE THE FILES__.
 Yes, that is important,